shaefelinger/codepedia/src/VUE/vue-options-api.md

 # Vue Options-API-Cheatsheet

-is now different in vue3 -> composition-API (more similar to react).
+vue3 also has the composition-API (more similar to react)

 ```js
 <script>